 Our pristine olive leaves are single origin and certified organic.
-The Spanos family have been farming and tending to their beautiful Koroneiki olive groves on the Island of Naxos for over 150 years – with some of their preexisting Koroneiki olive trees being 400-600 years old!
+The Spanos family have been farming and tending to their beautiful Honroelia olive groves on the Island of Naxos for over 150 years – with some of their preexisting Hondroelia olive trees being 400-600 years old!

 Cycladi, the Spanos family farm, now run by Stefanos Spanos, is around 50 acres, and features apple, pear and fig orchards and vines yielding wine-making grapes.

 The use of chemicals is shunned in favour of traditional farming methods.
 Many families in the area still gather their olive leaves together.
 During the harvest, the terraces resound with activity as the precious leaves are collected and distributed amongst friends and family throughout the coming year.
 In short, as in days of yore, quality is chosen above quantity, still dependent upon rainfall and natural manpower, as opposed to chemicals.

 Olive leaves are usually picked mid-morning when any dew has dried, and air dried naturally upside down under the shade of the olive trees, to maintain the essential oils present.
 Branches growing from the base of the trees are selected as the leaves are greener, and contain higher levels of polyphenols (therefore antioxidants), than older leaves growing from main branches.

 Each sip of our olive leaf tea bestows on the drinker not only centuries of history and tradition, but access to a very traditional Mediterranean way of life, closed off from the modern world!